Salon business plan for starting your own beauty salon service

 Julia has always remained interested in beauty and cosmetics works.
 It was due to her passion and interest in the industry that she got a job in a top hair care company.
 As Julia wanted to start a salon she took several courses relevant to the field while she was in her college.

-A few months ago she started exploring business plan for salons and finally decided to initiate her own salon to generate profit through a business that is solely her passion.
+A few months ago she started exploring business plans for beauty salons and finally decided to initiate her own salon to generate profit through a business that is solely her passion.
 She believes that exceptional mission statement for a salon can lead her to the success, she is looking for.

 3.3 How the salon business will be started

 Julia decided to rent a large ground story to convert it into a salon.
 For writing a business plan for a beauty salon, she decided to hire a marketing and financial expert.

 After acquiring the required licenses and registrations, Julia will purchase the required equipment such as furniture, mirrors, cosmetic tools and accessories, hair styling tools, hair treatment products, and other things.

 She has also decided to hire her staff a week before the lauch so that she can assess them and they can understand the business environment and aims.
 To facilitate their clients, Julia’s salon will be providing services by going to their homes too.
 Moreover, the salon will set up a web-based system so that customers can pre-order or pay online.

 The salon start up cost and requirements are given here in detail: